 W Idioms

-wade into
+wade into (something)

-- attack, join in
+- to attack something, to join in something

 wait-and-see attitude